to place it on page-->

 If you're looking for dog names from mythology, the obvious place to begin is with the Greeks.
 Here are a few names of greek gods for that new puppy.

 Apollo, the son of Leto and Zeus, is a good dog name because it only contains three syllables.
-Another son of Zeus, god of war, would make a great name for a feisty little puppy.
+Another son of Zeus, the god of war, would make an excellent name for a feisty little puppy.

 Hermes, a trickster, was clever and cunning.
 I can think of a few clever puppies that fill the bill.

-Zeus is probably one of the most well know gods, father of Hercules among many more.
+Zeus is probably one of the most well-known gods, the father of Hercules, among many more.
 If you have a top dog, why not have a top god name?

-Hercules was deity of strength and power.
-A clever way to use this larger than life name is to give it to a small dog such as a Chihuahua
+Hercules was a deity of strength and power.
+A clever way to use this larger-than-life name is to give it to a small dog, such as a Chihuahua.

-Eros was the son of Aphrodite and considered to be the Greek god of love and attraction.
-His Roman complement is Cupid; Any dog could have this name!
+Eros was the son of Aphrodite and was considered the Greek god of love and attraction.
+His Roman counterpart is Cupid; Any dog could have this name!

 Attis: Greek God of Vegetation